Financial-Times/origami/README.md

 ### Migrating from v4 to v5

-V5 of o-typography is a complete overhaul of the typographic system for master brand products.
+V5 of o-typography is a complete overhaul of the typographic system for FT products.
 The update includes:

 - introducing a **new typographic scale**, replacing the type matrix system in the previous version.
 This affects the [mixins and sizes](#mixins-and-sizes) provided by the API.
 - new use cases, updated to reflect the latest master brand styles.
 These are available via new [CSS classes](#css-classes) and mixins.